gp16/ocv-lite/README.md

 the engine.
 You can think of an `ICommand` as a callback that executes a specific task related to OpenCV.
 For example, loading an image, converting it to greyscale, performing edge detection on it, etc,.
-Each of these commands is identifed by a name.
+Each of these commands is identified by a name.
 For example, the command responsible for loading an image is identified by the name "load".
 In order to access a command of the engine and execute it, you need to know its name.